dennisXZX/devops-notes/Docker.md

 `docker ps --all` list all created containers

-`docker stop CONTAINER_NAME` tell a running container to shut itself down
+`docker stop CONTAINER_NAME` tell a running container to shut itself down (give the process a chance to do some clean up work)

 `docker kill CONTAINER_NAME` kill a running container right away